wiered/sd-multi-tool/README.md

 Bat file creating from Result's widget plain text, so you can add your own settings to it
     and it will add them to file.

-Programm autosaves all your settings, and will load it automatically.
+Program autosav all your settings, and will load it automatically.

 Also this is main window of program.